SCodezz/Git-Sage/README.md

 **Your AI-powered composer of GitHub contribution insights.**

-git‑sage is a Flask-based web app that fetches a GitHub user’s activity—commits, pull requests, and issues—and employs OpenAI to generate clear, actionable summaries.
+git‑sage is a Flask-based web app that fetches a GitHub user’s activity commits, pull requests, and issues and employs OpenAI to generate clear, actionable summaries.
 Each summary is paired with auto-generated tags (e.g., `bugfix`, `feature`) to help you reflect on your coding patterns.

 ---